Stuttgart Surge

-The Stuttgart Surge are an American football team based in Stuttgart, Germany.
-They play in the European League of Football (ELF) as part of the league's South division.
-The team plays its home games at the Gazi Stadium which is currently the oldest sports stadium in Germany still in use.
+The Stuttgart Surge are a professional American football team based in Stuttgart, Germany.
+The Surge compete in the European League of Football (ELF) as a member of the West division.
+The club entered the ELF as an inaugural member in 2021.
+In 2021, they competed in the South Conference.
+From 2022 to 2024, Stuttgart was assigned to the Central Conference; the team joined the West division in 2025.
+They have played their home games at the Gazi Stadion (full name with sponsor Gazi-Stadion auf der Waldau) which is currently the oldest sports stadium in Germany still in use.